TrademarkTrademark

 }

-This works, but it's not a good fit at scale, since the code has to be added to every Terraform workspace or configuration file that runs.
+This works, but it's not a good fit at scale, since the code has to be added to every workspace or configuration file that runs.
 It's better suited to a one-off use case.

 The Scalr Integration with Slack

-The Scalr app in the Slack app directory sends a Slack notification when Terraform run events happen and allows users to approve runs directly from Slack.
-This scales well because you set it up outside of the Terraform configuration files.
+The Scalr app in the Slack app directory sends a Slack notification when Terraform or OpenTofu run events happen and allows users to approve runs directly from Slack.
+This scales well because you set it up outside the Terraform configuration files.
 A Scalr admin creates the integration with Slack and defines which Scalr environments and workspaces should trigger a Slack message to a specific Slack channel.
-Since the setup lives outside the Terraform configuration files, end users don't have to remember to do it when they set up a Terraform workspace.
+Since the setup lives outside the Terraform configuration files, end users don't have to remember to do it when they set up a workspace.
+Scalr's own documentation describes the integration as pushing notifications for your "Terraform and OpenTofu lifecycle" — there's no separate setup path for OpenTofu workspaces.

-Scalr also provides more granularity by allowing users to choose which Terraform run events trigger a Slack notification:
+Scalr also provides more granularity by allowing users to choose which run events trigger a Slack notification:

-Run Mode:
+Run mode:

 Events:

-• Drift Detected - Scalr executed a drift run and found that the workspace had drift.
+• Drift detected: Scalr executed a drift run and found that the workspace had drift.

 Scalr Slack notification settings for Terraform run events and drift detection